 No Burgundian will forget the summer of 2003 (and I suspect no burgundy lover will forget tasting the wines).
 Trains melted.
 Streams dried up.
 Wine producers moved their beds into the cool of their cellars in search of sleep, or took off early in their annual search for sea breezes in the expectation of a grape harvest that might take place as early as the first week of September.
+(Burgundy specialist photographer Jon Wyand took this picture of a sweaty grape picker in 2003.)

 Yet traditionally Burgundy’s grapes and wines, particularly reds, are the most fragile and delicate in the world.
 Yes, Pinot Noir ripens relatively early – much earlier than Cabernet Sauvignon for example – but it tends to need every one of its standard 100 days on the vine from flowering to harvest to develop the thrillingly nuanced cocktail of flavours that a good burgundy can offer.
 In 2003, many grapes were picked after only about 80 days on the vine, because after the record summer, acidities were dangerously low and many of the grapes were beginning to turn into raisins.
 Those growers who could afford and manage it, refrigerated their grapes as soon as they were picked – a 2003 variant on the pre-fermentation ‘cold soak’ so beloved by many Burgundian winemakers today.
 So what sort of wines were made from this freak year in which the harvest took place earlier than in any previous recorded year?

 The first thing to say is that this truly was and is a quite exceptional vintage – not a 1976, nor a 1947.
 The wines obey even fewer rules and generalisations than is usual in Burgundy.
 They have by all accounts changed considerably in barrel since they were made, and to judge from the many wines I tasted several times recently, the majority of which are already in bottle, they take burgundy’s notorious capriciousness to new limits.
-I would not therefore recommend that any investor takes a major punt on 2003 Burgundy.
+I would not therefore recommend that any investor takes a major punt on 2003 burgundy.
 I think many of the wines, especially the whites, will develop rapidly, and even the finest reds, which certainly exist, will probably go through several unpredictable stages of development on their way to eventual greatness.
 All views below should be seen through that prism.

 Even from the same domaine there are mammothly successful wines alongside bottlings that do a disservice to the names of their producers and appellations.
 And price is not always a sure guide to this disparity.
 More telling often are the precise geographical conditions of the vineyard, the magic of terroir.
 Sometimes in a very ripe vintage, in Bordeaux in 2000 for example, there is a tendency to assume that the vintage will assert itself over the character of each individual vineyard.
-This is not the case for Burgundy 2003 where each vine was struggling to function and survive in these extreme conditions.
+This is not the case for Burgundy in 2003 where each vine was struggling to function and survive in these extreme conditions.

 Apparently small factors could play a huge part in determining which wines work and which do not.
 The orientation of the rows, for example, was hugely important in 2003.
-Bunches on rows of vines which run north-to south, for instance, were scorched by direct sunshine for a usefully shorter overall, and cooler, time than south-facing bunches on east-west rows.
+Bunches on rows of vines which run north-to-south, for instance, were scorched by direct sunshine for a usefully shorter overall, and cooler, time than south-facing bunches on east-to-west rows.
 At the Domaine Marquis d’Angerville in Volnay pickers had to be sent into the vineyard specifically to cut off the sunburnt, ruined south-facing grapes, but the north-facing bunches produced small quantities of particularly fine, fresh juice.

 As a massive generalisation, the biggest disappointments perhaps are the grandest whites.
 Far too many of them seem unappetisingly flabby.
 The Chardonnay grapes were picked with acid levels at an all-time low (typically 2.5–3.2 g/l rather than 3.5–4).
 The professional oenologists counselled adding acid before fermentation, as is done routinely in warmer parts of the wine world every year.
 Burgundians are splendidly individualistic and rooted in their sense of identity and tradition however, so most quality-conscious vignerons, which is the majority nowadays, in fact added little or no acidity.
 They were rewarded by seeing, as in Bordeaux on the other side of the country, overall acid levels rise during fermentation.
 But in the case of some of those white wine vineyards that are most favourably exposed in a more usual vintage, even this was not enough to make exciting wine out of 2003’s overblown raw ingredients.